StereoRocker/disksrv/docs/index.md

 # Documentation for disksrv

 disksrv is a suite of tools, to read & write hard/floppy disks on a DOS machine, over a TCP/IP based network.
 Its intended use case is to manage storage media for these machines, without the need to purchase additional hardware to read/write these storage mediums.
+The `disksrv.exe` program is ~40KiB in size, at the time of writing, and is a good candidate for a rescue boot disk.

 Please see the [GitHub repository](https://github.com/StereoRocker/disksrv/) for source code and downloads.